stonepros/stone/doc/stoneadm/operations.rst

 Logging to files
 ----------------

-You can also configure Ceph daemons to log to files instead of to journald if you prefer logs to appear in files (as they did in earlier, pre-cephadm, pre-Octopus versions of Ceph).
-When Ceph logs to files, the logs appear in ``/var/log/ceph/<cluster-fsid>``.
-If you choose to configure Ceph to log to files instead of to journald, remember to configure Ceph so that it will not log to journald (the commands for this are covered below).
+You can also configure Stone daemons to log to files instead of to journald if you prefer logs to appear in files (as they did in earlier, pre-cephadm, pre-Octopus versions of Stone).
+When Stone logs to files, the logs appear in ``/var/log/ceph/<cluster-fsid>``.
+If you choose to configure Stone to log to files instead of to journald, remember to configure Stone so that it will not log to journald (the commands for this are covered below).

 Enabling logging to files